alpheios-project/embed-lib/README.md

 ```
    {
-     siteId:             a unique identifier string for your site.
+     clientId:           a unique identifier string for the embedding site or client
                          Required.
      documentObject:     the parent document.
                          Optional.